Religion in Bolivia: Mormons

 The Church of Jesus Christ of Latter-day Saints is also present in Bolivia.
-Left-wing terrorists murdered two Mormon missionaries from the United States who had been working in a squatter community near La Paz.
+In May 1989, left-wing terrorists murdered two Mormon missionaries from the United States who had been working in a squatter community near La Paz.

 Non-Trinitarians

-Seventh-day Adventists and members of a variety of Pentecostal denominations gained increasing numbers of adherents among the rural and urban squatter populations.
+Members of a variety of Pentecostal denominations gained increasing numbers of adherents among the rural and urban squatter populations.
 Jehovah's Witnesses are also present in Bolivia.

 Due to these denominations tending to emphasize individual salvation and to de-emphasize social and political issues, many leftists charged that they were agents of the United States government.

 Protestantism

 Bolivia has an active Protestant population made up of various groups since 1934, especially Evangelical Methodists.
 Other denominations represented in Bolivia include Mennonites; since the early 1950s there are Mennonites in Bolivia, mainly in Santa Cruz Department.

 Anglicanism has a small presence in Bolivia, through the Anglican Church of South America (Iglesia Anglicana de Sudamérica) the ecclesiastical province of the Anglican Communion that covers six dioceses in the countries of Argentina, Bolivia, Paraguay, Peru, and Uruguay.

 Bolivia is home to the largest number of Religious Society of Friends (Quakers) in South America.
 As of 2017, there were 28,500 Quakers in Bolivia within 6 Yearly Meetings (associations).